 - The important thing to remember is that you should consult with your podiatrist if you have any foot pain, redness, swelling, or other problems.
 These could be signs of an infection or other serious condition.

-- When walking on a flat surface or hard surfaces, your shoes should provide adequate support and cushioning to protect your feet.
+- When walking on a flat surface or hard surface, your shoes should provide adequate support and cushioning to protect your feet.
 If you feel pain or discomfort in your feet when walking, it may be time to replace your shoes.
 Consult with your podiatrist to determine the best course of action.

 Taking care of your feet can help you stay active and independent as you age.
 So don’t neglect them – show them some love!